Levels of data protection

 - IBAN and credit card numbers

-If your organization captures personal end-user data that is subject to GDPR regulations, go to Settings > Preferences > Data privacy and enable the data masking option.
-This settings page contains several configuration flags that allow you to enable proper masking of captured data.
+If your organization captures personal end-user data that is subject to data protection laws and regulations, go to Settings > Preferences > Services and RUM.
+The opened settings page contains several configuration options that allow you to enable proper masking of captured data.

-Dynatrace captures IP addresses of end users to determine the region from which they access your application.
+Dynatrace captures IP addresses and GPS coordinates of end users to determine the region from which they access your application.

-Dynatrace captures the full URIs of requests that are sent from browsers (mobile and desktop) and requests that are sent and received within monitored server-side processes.
+Dynatrace captures full URIs of requests that are sent from desktop and mobile browsers, as well as URIs of requests that are sent and received within monitored server-side processes.
+URIs may contain personal data, such as a user name, password, or ID.

 When Dynatrace detects a user action that triggers a page load or an AJAX/XHR action, it constructs a name for the user action based on: